karlis-vagalis/hass-lucide-icons/README.md

 # hass-lucide-icons

-This is custom component that enables usage of [Lucide](https://lucide.dev/) icons.
+This is custom component enables the usage of [Lucide](https://lucide.dev/) icon pack.

-Huge thanks to Thomas Lovén and his custom component [hass-fontawesome](https://github.com/thomasloven/hass-fontawesome)
+Huge thanks to Thomas Lovén and his custom component [hass-fontawesome](https://github.com/thomasloven/hass-fontawesome) for providing a good template to achieve this.

-This custom component does work but still needs cleanup of code, which will follow.
+This custom component is in early stages and is being actively developed and improved.

-HACS installation is in works.
+HACS respository installation is in works and pending.
+You may however add this repository as `Custom Repository` in HACS to install it.

 ## Installation